 Here are the steps that you’ll take in order.

 Make sure that you are ready for this journey!
 The path to becoming a CMA is not easy, so first, make sure that the commitment (time, energy, and money) is worth it for where you want to go in your career.
+You might want to start with this article about Is the CMA Worth It?

 Basically, to satisfy the education requirement, you need to verify that you hold a bachelor’s degree or equivalent from an accredited college or university.
 Your degree doesn’t even have to be in accounting or a related field.
 However, it will certainly make passing the CMA Exam easier!

 Go to the IMA membership website, fill out the application, and pay the IMA membership fee.
 I’ve listed the fees below.
 Additionally, you must hold an annual membership to the IMA to keep your CMA license active.